Assistant Research Professor

 (2006)

-Coordination chemistry of a tris-bidentate bridging ligand:: a 2-D coordination network and a T-symmetry hexanuclear coordination cage
+Coordination chemistry of a tris-bidentate bridging ligand: A 2-D coordination network and a T-symmetry hexanuclear coordination cage

 TK Ronson, H Adams, MD Ward